shriramtx/shriramtx.github.io/README.md

 ## 🚀 Project Structure

-Inside of Ovidius Astro theme, you'll see the following folders and files:
+Inside of Dante Astro theme, you'll see the following folders and files:

 ```text
 ├── public/